Slow Cooker Chicken Legs with Herb Rub

 *And, really, come on now, browning chicken isn’t that much effort.

-*If you have a fat separator, use it to separate the fat from the cooking liquid before passing it at the table.
+- If you have a fat separator, use it to separate the fat from the cooking liquid before serving it at the table.

 |Passing the taste test|